digimonkeys/Front-end-Developer-Interview-Questions/README.md

       2. Floating frames.
       3. Cookies.

-      AJAX is not limited to XML, I also support JSON or pure text.
+      AJAX is not limited to XML, It also support JSON or pure text.

 * What are the advantages and disadvantages of using Ajax?
 * Explain how JSONP works (and how it's not really Ajax).